ChibuikemEzemaduka/gr-rpi_iot/README.md

 ## This branch has been modified from the master branch to compile for Ubuntu24.04+Gnuradio 3.10.9.2

 Please read the "How to use" section on the master branch to get better details of this repo.
+Check out the how to use below if you just want to compile using this branch

 ## How to use?